asyncapi/website/pages/docs/concepts/producer.md

 ## Why do we need Producers?

 One of the core concepts of event-driven architecture is the publish/subscribe communication model.
-Producers are publishers in this model and the first logical layer responsible for publishing messages to the broker.
-This way, any consumer subscribed to that event can handle the published messages.
+Producers are publishers in this model and the first logical layer responsible for publishing to the broker messages that others can subscribe to receive.

 ```mermaid
 flowchart TD